Home

 One of the largest semiconductor companies in the world, Intel, is based in Santa Clara, California.

 Intel was the product of Robert Noyce and Gordon Moore, two Silicon Valley innovators.
 Both men founded Fairchild Semiconductor in 1957, giving them knowledge of how the semiconductor chip worked to help the new company succeed.
-Noyce and Morre started their new project in July 1968 after a desire to do more innovative work than had been possible at Fairfield.
+Noyce and Morre started their new project in July 1968 after wanting to do more innovative work than possible at Fairfield.

-The founders decided to name the fledgling microprocessor company Intel instead of the original name, N.M.
-Electronics, to make things more interesting.
-Noyce and Moore purchased the rights to the name Intelco from a hotel chain that was already using the name.
-Although the type of personal computer that the general public would use was still years away, the company saw substantial growth by its third year.
+The founders named the fledgling microprocessor company Intel instead of the original N.M.
+Electronics to make things more interesting.
+Noyce and Moore purchased the rights to the name Intelco from a hotel chain that was already using it.
+Although the type of personal computer used by the general public was still years away, the company saw substantial growth by its third year.

 Intel Through the Years